-Please Note: During the Covid-19 pandemic, all of our group meeting are being conducted over Zoom.
+Please Note: Since the Covid-19 pandemic, some of our group meeting are being conducted over Zoom.
 Links to join these meeting will be sent out to our email lists and will also be available on this website by clicking on the scrolling banner above on every page.

-At some point, we will likely be able to have in-person meetings again.
+We are now having some in-person meetings again.
 There are pros and cons to having in-person and Zoom meetings.
 We will consult with our members, possibly via a simple survey, before deciding how to proceed.

 Prostate Cancer Support Toronto offers a number of forms of support.
 We have 3 different regular group support meetings:

-Peer Support Group – This is our bimonthly (1st and 3rd Tuesday of the month) meeting of first timers and long-time attendees facilitated by one of our volunteers where issues relating to prostate cancer are discussed.
+Peer Support Group – This is our bimonthly (1st and 3rd Tuesday of the month) meeting of first timers and long-time attendees and partners/caregivers facilitated by one of our volunteers where issues relating to prostate cancer are discussed.
+These meetings are on Zoom on the 1st Tuesday of the month and in person on the third Tuesday of the month.
 Click here for details.

 Quality of Life Group – This group meets 4-6 times per year.
 Survivors (and their partners/caregivers) share impressions and experiences regarding the impact of a prostate cancer diagnosis on lifestyle/relationships/wellbeing/work.
 Click here for details and the date of the next meeting of this group.

 For those who would prefer a more peer to peer approach, we offer individual support: